Groestlcoin/woocommerce-plugin-1/GUIDE.md

 ## Usage

-Once enabled, your customers will be given the option to pay with Bitcoins.
+Once enabled, your customers will be given the option to pay with Groestlcoins.
 Once they checkout they are redirected to a full screen BitPay invoice to pay for the order.